Lane Thomas Preview, Player Props: Nationals vs. Yankees

 Lane Thomas At The Plate

-- Thomas leads Washington with 143 hits and an OBP of .335, plus a team-best slugging percentage of .480.
+- Thomas leads Washington in slugging percentage (.476) and total hits (143) this season.

-- Among the qualifying hitters in baseball, he ranks 16th in batting average, 60th in on-base percentage, and 32nd in slugging.
+- Among qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks 68th and he is 33rd in slugging.

-- Thomas enters this game on a four-game hitting streak.
-During his last games, he's hitting .400.

-- Thomas has had an RBI in 47 games this season (37.6%), including 17 multi-RBI outings (13.6%).
-He has also driven in three or more of his team's runs in five contests.
+- In 37.3% of his games this season, Thomas has had at least one RBI.
+He's picked up more than one in 13.5% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.